18F/handbook/_pages/general-information-and-resources/washington-dc.md

 ### Lockers

-If you work in DC and do not have a locker assigned to you, email 1800ftenantsupport@gsa.gov to request a locker on the 3rd floor, wing one.
+If you work in DC and do not have a locker assigned to you, email [Tenant Support](mailto:1800Ftenantsupport@gsa.gov) to request a locker.
+You can request them by floor and wing or use the location label off of a locker cluster.

 ### Snacks